Hands up for brighter skin? We thought so…

 Concentrate, concentrate – it’s important!
 The more potent in vitamin C the product is, the quicker and more dramatic the results will be.
 Essentially, the higher up the ingredients list, the better.

-Serums are the most effective way of getting vitamin C, as they are more concentrated, and can be used as a base under other products to supercharge your routine.
+Serums are the most effective way of getting vitamin C, as they are more concentrated and can be used as a base under other products to supercharge your routine.

 Feeling a little more clued up on all things vitamin C?
-If you’re interested in increasing your intake or picking up some products with vitamin C for skin, we don’t blame you – the scientific research speaks for itself!
+If you’re interested in increasing your intake or picking up some products with vitamin C for skin, we don’t blame you – the research speaks for itself!